statusdothealth/external-brand-guide/README.md

 - Avoid assumptions about gender or sexuality
 - Use "partner" or "partners" rather than gendered terms
 - Focus on testing frequency rather than results
+- Use "STI" instead of "STD" to align with modern medical terminology
 - Avoid language that stigmatizes STIs or sexual behavior
 - Frame privacy features as empowering rather than hiding or concealing
 - Consider international audiences and avoid US-centric terminology
+- Honor our queer-founded, queer-led heritage in messaging

 ## Usage Guidelines